-The Te Kāuru area includes eight existing schemes that make up a large portion of the floodable land area in the Te Kāuru Upper Ruamāhanga area.
+The Te Kāuru Upper Ruamāhanga catchment includes eight existing schemes that make up a large portion of the floodable land area.

 Each scheme has an annual maintenance programme which is identified prior to the start of each new financial year.
 This programme identifies and prioritises work to be carried out within that financial year.
 Each scheme also has a committee which is made up of directly affected landowners adjacent to the respective river or reach of river, as well as GWRC and territorial authority representatives.
-Schemes within Te Kāuru currently report to the Environment Committee of GWRC.
+Schemes within the Te Käuru Upper Ruamähanga catchment have reported to the Environment Committee of GWRC.